artineering-io/flair-docs/flair/getting-started/globals.md

 * [**Fray**](/flair/styles/library/fray/) - Fray shader style
 * [**Lines**](/flair/styles/library/lines/) - Toon and sketch lines shader style

+### Separate Stylization
+The option to save the stylization (art-direction) of the scene concurrently in a separate file.
+* **No** - The stylization will only be saved with the scene
+* **Yes, only save** - The stylization will be saved with the scene and in a `*.style` file next to it (default)
+* **Yes, save and replace** - The stylization will only be saved in a `*.style` file and be automatically applied upon opening the scene

+When applying VertexFX onto referenced assets, Flair will automatically ask if you wish to only save the stylization in a separate file, instead of in the Maya scene ("Yes, save and replace" option).
+This is recommended, because if the stylization is saved with the Maya scene, the file size will be orders of magnitude bigger than it should be and may even not open anymore.
+{: .info}

+---

 ### Quality
-Defines the quality of rendering.
-* **Half** - Renders at half the resolution, performing faster with slower computers, at the cost of pixelation.
-* **Standard** - Render at the normal resolution, without any bells and whistles.
-* **FXAA** - Render at the normal resolution with _Fast Approximate Anti-Aliasing_, giving results with less jaggies (staircase effect).
-* **4x SSAA** - Render at 4 times the normal resolution, to later bring it back to the normal resolution with _Super Sampling Anti-Aliasing_.
-You have much more detail and less jaggies (staircase effect).
+Contains the quality-related global attributes within Flair.

+#### TAA
-* **TAA** - Renders many images at normal resolution with _Temporal Anti-Aliasing_ to perform progressive, super-sampled results.
-You will have more detail and **NO** jaggies (staircase effect).
-Enabling TAA will also show a _TAA Samples_ attribute directly underneath.
-Within this attribute, you can define the amount of image samples that the _TAA_ quality uses to create the final result.
+Renders many images with _Temporal Anti-Aliasing_ to perform progressive, super-sampled results.
+Because of this, the rendered results will have more detail and less jaggies (staircase effect).
+Enabling TAA will also enable the _Samples_ attribute to the right.

 Anti-aliasing makes edges appear smoother and less pixelated, you can find more about what aliasing is [here](https://www.youtube.com/watch?v=hqi0114mwtY).